Educational Psychology, Ph.D.

 Admission to Doctoral Program

-Admission to the Graduate School of Baylor University and the Ph.D. program in Educational Psychology is conducted by formal application.
+Admission to the Graduate School of Baylor University and the Ph.D. program in educational psychology is conducted by formal application.
 Students must be admitted to the Ph.D. program.

 This program admits a very select number of students with strong academic credentials who are interested in working with faculty in research and development projects.
 Admission to the doctoral program takes into consideration the following critical factors deemed important for success in graduate studies: